MisterPhilip/ipb-syntaxhighlighter/README.md

 ## Styling

 With SyntaxHighlighter comes [themes](http://alexgorbatchev.com/SyntaxHighlighter/manual/themes/).
-By default, the core & default theme are loaded.
-You can change this by replacing `/public/style_css/3rd_party/SyntaxHighlighter/shTheme.css` with the theme of your choice.
+By default, the core file will always be loaded (`/public/style_css/3rd_party/SyntaxHighlighter/shCore.css`).
+However, the theme file is located within the admin interface and you can edit it there (Look & Feel > Manage Theme > CSS > `SyntaxHighlighter`)